-Our trip was during the second half of March, so summer was turning into fall, and weather is less predictable that time of year.
+Our trip was during the second half of March, so summer was turning into fall, and the weather is less predictable during that time of year.

 We needed to buy winter hats for our penguin excursion in Dunedin (I did pack gloves, but neglected to actually take them with us that night).

 Three of our hotels had a washer and dryer, so we were able to do laundry easily.
 I knew this ahead of time, and so I packed accordingly.